 Over 60% of the shreds (approximately 15,000 tons) must be removed or relocated to bring the shreds piles into conformance with size requirements of 50 feet by 200 feet and maximum height of 15 feet.
 If two efficient mobil shredding operations were used to reprocess shreds to meet landfill cover specifications at the rate of roughly 60,000 passenger tire equivalents (600 tons) per week, site stabilization and abatement would be achieved within an additional 25 and 40 weeks, respectively.
+The rate associated with reprocessing of coarse shreds is potentially slightly higher than whole tire processing.
 However, the actual quantity, time and cost must be determined by analysis of available options in future stabilization and abatement plans.